Editor in Chief | Editorial Board | Articles and Contributors | Graduate Award

 Editor in Chief

-Luanna H. Meyer is Professor of Education (Research) and Director of the Jessie Hetherington Center for Educational Research at Victoria University in New Zealand.
-She is also Emeritus Professor at Syracuse University in the U.S. and Adjunct Professor, Griffith University in Australia.
+Luanna H. Meyer is Professor Emerita of Education at Victoria University in New Zealand.
+She is also Emeritus Professor at Syracuse University in the U.S. and Honorary Professor at the University of Auckland.
 After receiving her Ph.D. from Indiana University, she held faculty positions at the University of Hawai’i, the University of Minnesota, Syracuse University, and Massey University prior to her current position.
-At Syracuse University, she was one of the founders of the Inclusive Elementary and Special Education Teacher Education Program and she coordinated the doctoral program in special education.
+At Syracuse University, she was one of the founders of the Inclusive Elementary and Special Education Teacher Education Program and coordinated the doctoral program in special education.
 She also directed numerous federally funded research and development projects, including a five-year national research institute on the social relationships of children and youth with diverse abilities in the U.S. and the ten-year New York Partnership for State-wide Systems Change.
-In New Zealand, her research has focused on the impact of standards-based assessment on secondary student motivation and achievement; multicultural education; positive approaches to children’s challenging behaviour; assessment policy and practice in higher education; and the role of the professoriate in modern universities.
+Research conducted in New Zealand has focused on the impact of standards-based assessment on secondary student motivation and achievement; culturally responsive pedagogy; preparing university students for world-mindedness; restorative school discipline; assessment policy and practice in higher education; and the role of the professoriate in modern universities.